brianadams2337/containerstore-demo/docs/migration/migration-storefront-core.md

 ### log

-A new top-level config option has been added for controlling the log behavior.
+A new top-level config option has been added for controlling the log behaviour.
 See [Logging](#logging) for more details.

 ### apiBaseUrl